Greece Moments Greece Moments

 Hiking in the Lasithi Plateau

-Hiking in and around the Lasithi Plain is a delight for nature lovers and those interested in culture.
-The gentle hills, the lush meadows and fields, the small villages away from mass tourism are balm for the soul.
-Hiking trails, so-called monopati, crisscross the karst landscape and from the Stone Age to the Middle Ages you will find traces of days long gone.
+Hiking in and around the Lasithi Plateau is a delight for nature lovers and culture enthusiasts alike.
+The rolling hills, lush meadows and fields, and small villages off the beaten path are a balm for the soul.
+Hiking trails, known as monopati, crisscross the karst landscape, and from the Stone Age to the Middle Ages, you’ll encounter traces of days long past.

 Wandern Lasithi Hochebene Touren Kreta

-For example, 13 sites from the Neolithic Age have been discovered in the region, proving that the area has been an important settlement area for 10,000 years.
-Particularly impressive is the archaeological site of Karfi.
-Even in Byzantine and Venetian times, the plain was a spiritual refuge, as evidenced by monasteries and chapels.
+Thirteen Neolithic sites have been discovered in the region, proving that the area has been an important settlement for 10,000 years.
+Particularly impressive is the archaeological site of Karfi, situated high above the valley.
+The plain was also a spiritual refuge during the Byzantine and Venetian periods, as evidenced by monasteries and chapels.

-→ Beautiful hiking routes in the Lasithi Plain can be found on portals such as Komoot, enclosed is a selection:
+→ You can find beautiful hiking routes in the Lasithi Plain on platforms like Komoot; here is a selection:

-1. Tzermiado – Karfi peak (length: approx. 7.1 km, duration: approx. 3 hours, difficulty: medium to difficult
+1. Tzermiado – Karfi Summit (Length: approx. 7.1 km, Duration: approx. 3 hours, Difficulty: Moderate to difficult)

-3. Katharo Plateau Minoan Trail (length: approx. 9.2 km, duration: approx. 3 hours, difficulty: medium)
+3. Katharo Plateau Minoan Trail (Length: approx. 9.2 km, Duration: approx. 3 hours, Difficulty: Moderate)

-The region offers some Crete highlights, which you can still check off on the way to the plateau of Lasithi depending on your mood and time.
-In some places you will even pass on the way to the plain, here it is worth a short stopover.
-The village of Krasi with its historic buildings, the plane tree giant and the first-class restaurants remains in our best memories.
+The region offers several Crete highlights that you can check out on your way to the Lasithi Plateau, depending on your mood and time.
+You’ll even pass by some places on the drive to the plateau—these are worth a quick stop.
+The village of Krasi, with its historic architecture, giant plane tree, and top-notch restaurants, remains a fond memory for us.

 Windmills of Seli Ambelou

-At the pass of Ambelas there are the windmills of Seli Ambelou.
+The windmills of Seli Ambelou stand at the Ambelas Pass.
 Some of the stone mills have been restored, while others have been left to decay.
-If you want to take photos at sunset with a view of the plateau, this is the ideal place to do so.
-But be careful: up here, the wind usually blows violently.
+If you want to take photos at sunset with a view of the plateau, this is the ideal spot.
+But be careful: the wind usually blows fiercely up here.

 Windmühlen von Seli Ambelou Kreta